Security and apps

 Look at who has created the app too.
 If an app is for a major company, like your bank, it's probably going to have been created by them too.

-Lots of smaller companies create apps, but ones from companies you've heard of are likely to be safe and easy to use.
+Lots of smaller companies create apps, but ones from companies you've heard of are likely to be safer and easy to use.

 Apps can make using your touchscreen easier.
-One of the ways they do this is with notifications.
+One of the ways they do this is with little messages, known as notifications.

 Notifications on touchscreen devices can vary depending on the device.